 A cause for concern is not the hair loss after pregnancy.
-The experts call this process postpartum effluvium (post partum: after birth, effluvium: increased hair loss).
-It is impossible for a mother to lose all hair through this process.
+The experts call this process postpartum effluvium (post Partum: after birth, effluvium: increased hair loss).
+It is impossible for a mother to lose all her hair through this process.

 At the latest after six months, about nine months after the birth, the spook is over.
-The hair loss stops by itself and it grows as many
+The hair loss stops by itself and it grows as much

 Frequently, hair loss after pregnancy is seen as a reaction to stress in the new life situation.
 It can not be ruled out that the mother’s stress or lack of sleep during the first months of her baby’s life has an impact on hair loss.

 However, this thesis is difficult to prove.
-It is all the more reassuring that less the external influences cause this reaction, but the hormone balance is the root of the evil.
+It is all the more reassuring that fewer external influences cause this reaction, but the hormone balance is the root of the evil.
 And this regulates itself again.